American Museum of Natural History (AMNH): Tickets

 Displays

-The museum features numerous permanent and temporary exhibitions that showcase the diversity of life on Earth, the history of human cultures, and the vastness of the universe.
-Some of the most notable ones include:
+The museum has numerous permanent and temporary exhibitions for you to enjoy that show the diversity of life on earth, the history of human cultures, and the vastness of the universe!

 • The Hall of Saurischian Dinosaurs